gzqccnu/MiniOS/README.md

 make run # VIRTIO=1, FS_DEBUG=0, TRAP_DEBUG=0
 # or you can just run the script to start the os
 # Attention: in this script will automatically generate disk.img for you.
-# Even you created it is ok. the script will skip the step of creating disk.img
+# Even you created it is ok.
+The script will ask you whether to re-create it or not.
 ./run.sh
 ```